vishnu350/rs-mainspring-winder/README.md

 # Thanks & How To Contribute
 If you like this work, please consider to:
 - Please ⭐️ this repository if this project helped you.
-- Fix bugs/issues, contribute to the design, or experiment with 3D printouts using untested parameters.
+- Notify me if the dowel pin part links are no longer functional.
-- Tip me via a one time [sponsor](https://github.com/sponsors/vishnu350?frequency=one-time) :)
+- Buy me a cup of [coffee](https://github.com/sponsors/vishnu350?frequency=one-time)

 Credits and thanks to the following folk:
 - **AndyShap** for sharing his setter bowl and staple jig ideas.
 Also for providing the design files, wiki guides and video walkthroughs.